 - All citizens and visitors are asked to social distance.

 - When in public areas it is mandatory to wear a face mask.

 - Most restaurants, supermarkets and malls are open.
-Temperature check, hand washing can be required before entering.
-Delivery services are available.
+Temperature check, hand washing are required before entering.
+Food delivery services are available.

 - Major events have been cancelled and the governor has instructed the Balinese to stay away from mass events (religions and non-religious).

 - Many tourist attractions and beaches are open.

 - Otherwise the situation is mostly calm and controlled.

 - For now there are no tourist visa’s being issued.